mrpogge/ELO_distribution/README.md

 - **plotting.R**: R functions to prepare data for ggplotting, and the actual plotting functions.

+- **elo_for_simulation_revision.c**: A version of the original C code which now contains code to run simulations using Urnings.

+- **revision_simulations**: Code to produce the results reviewer 2 required in their revision (i.e. the comparision between Elo and Urnings).

 ### /simulations

 This folder contains the different simulations and their settings that we used in the study.
 The simulations follow a one-at-a-time design meaning that we did not run all possible combinations of factors.